 To be eligible for the Hugh Baird University Centre Moving On Scholarship, a 2nd year full time student will need to fulfil the following criteria:

 The training bursary is a financial incentive to attract and retain new high quality graduates to become teachers in the Further Education (FE) sector.
 Bursary levels will vary according to the degree classification held by the trainee.

-You don’t need cash to enrol on a course.
-Tuition fee loans cover university or college tuition fees and are paid direct to the university or college, by Student Finance England.
+You don’t need to pay for your tuition fees up front - Tuition Fee Loans cover university or college tuition fees and are paid direct to the university or college, by Student Finance England.
 They are available to all eligible students regardless of household income.
-The amount you pay back is dependent on how much you earn and not how much you owe and you won’t need to start paying them back until you are earning more than £21,000 per year.
-The chart below gives examples of the repayments.
-After thirty years, outstanding loan amounts are written off.
-Student Loans will also help to support your living costs.
+The amount you pay back is dependent on how much you earn.
+You may also be eligible for a Maintenance Loan to help support your living costs.

 For more information, visit www.gov.uk/student-finance.